WHEN YOU FEEL STUCK

 Sometimes I feel like I am standing in a river.
-I can feel the water splashing around my feet and the cold stones I’m standing on.
+I feel the water splashing around my feet and the cold stones I’m standing on.
 I want to join everyone else on the shore, but my feet won’t move.
-I am stuck, and powerless to do anything about it.
-I think sometimes that is what having a chronic illness or a disability is all about.
+In fact, I am stuck, and powerless to do anything about it.
+Sometimes I think that is what having a chronic illness or a disability is all about.
 You spend a lot of time stuck.

 What makes us stuck can also be a blessing.